mobby45/ww-poptracker/README.md

 ## To-Do List

-1. Higher resolution sea chart and dungeon maps.
-I'm still waiting on Temple of the Gods and Forsaken Fortress 3D maps.
+1. Higher resolution maps.
+I'm still hoping for Temple of the Gods and Forsaken Fortress 3D maps to match other dungeons.
 2. More precise location icons on the Sea Chart map.
-3. Add more "out of logic" checks".
+3. Add more "out of logic" checks" where possible.
+4. Merge Treasure Salvage onto the main map.

+## Current Issues

+1. The new AP implementation seems to have broken Triforce Shard 2 autotracking.
+2. The new AP implementation might have broken Wind Temple - Chest In Middle of Hub Room autotracking.
+Testing has been inconsistent.